Sean-SoMG/Quaddle/README.md

   - Phase 1 prevents overlap.
   - Phase 2 unlocks when a turn's card cannot be played without overlap.
   - In phase 2, overlap may include unlimited own pieces and up to 3 opponent pieces.
-- Overlay preview while hovering:
+- Overlay preview while moving the placement anchor:
   - legal placements are highlighted.
   - illegal placements render a red X overlay.
 - Rotation in 90° increments.